 Why not discuss your options with a loved one or friend if you can?
 If not, there are always professionals willing to help you.

-What's more, it can often breed better long-term effects for your health, such as on your blood pressure.
+What's more, it can often breed better long-term effects on your health, such as on your blood pressure.

 A registered medical professional will always be on hand to help you break through alcohol withdrawal into the other side.
-They may also prescribe prescription drugs if needed.
+They may also prescribe prescription drugs and any further medical assistance if needed to try and prevent alcohol-related liver disease.

 A detox at home will generally begin with an initial consultation.
 This is where a medical professional or nurse will administer an initial professional medical detox treatment.